Categorically closed countable semigroups: Abstract

 \section{Abstract}

-In this paper we establish a connection between categorical closedness and topo\-lo\-gizability of semigroups.
-In particular, for a class $\mathsf T_{\!1}\mathsf S$ of $T_1$ topological semigroups we prove that a countable semigroup $X$ with finite-to-one shifts is injectively $\mathsf T_{\!1}\mathsf S$-closed if and only if $X$ is $\mathsf{T_{\!1}S}$-nontopologizable in the sense that every $T_1$ semigroup topology on $X$ is discrete.
-Moreover, a countable cancellative semigroup $X$ is absolutely $\mathsf T_{\!1}\mathsf S$-closed if and only if every homomorphic image of $X$ is $\mathsf T_{\!1}\mathsf S$-nontopologizable.
-Also, we introduce and investigate a notion of a polybounded semigroup.
-It is proved that a countable semigroup $X$ with finite-to-one shifts is polybounded if and only if $X$ is $\mathsf T_{\!1}\mathsf S$-closed if and only if $X$ is $\mathsf T_{\!z}\mathsf S$-closed, where $\mathsf T_{\!z}\mathsf S$ is a class of zero-dimensional Tychonoff topological semigroups.
-We show that polyboundedness provides an automatic continuity of the inversion in $T_1$ paratopological groups and prove that every cancellative polybounded semigroup is a group.
+In this paper we establish a connection between categorical closedness and nontopologizability of semigroups.
+In particular, for the class $\mathsf{T_{\!1}S}$ of $T_1$ topological semigroups we prove that a countable semigroup $X$ with finite-to-one shifts is injectively $\mathsf{T_{\!1}S}$-closed if and only if $X$ is $\mathsf{T_{\!1}S}$-discrete in the sense that every $T_1$ semigroup topology on $X$ is discrete.
+Moreover, a countable cancellative semigroup $X$ is absolutely $\mathsf {T_{\!1}S}$-closed if and only if every homomorphic image of $X$ is $\mathsf{T_{\!1}S}$-discrete.
+Also, we introduce and investigate a new notion of a polybounded semigroup.
+It is proved that a countable semigroup $X$ with finite-to-one shifts is polybounded if and only if $X$ is $\mathsf{T_{\!1}S}$-closed if and only if $X$ is $\mathsf{T_{\!z}S}$-closed, where $\mathsf{T_{\!z}S}$ is the class of Tychonoff zero-dimensional topological semigroups.
+We show that polybounded cancellative semigroups are groups, and polybounded $T_1$ paratopological groups are topological groups.